When to Share A Concern:

 - Excessively demanding or dependent behavior

-- Fails to respond to outreach from friends/faculty/staff
+- Refusing help and unwilling to respond to outreach

 - Excessive use or reliance on alcohol/other drugs

-- Lack of attention to self-care, personal hygiene
+- Lack of personal hygiene or self-care (showering, room cleanliness)

 - Extreme fatigue, exhaustion